 The working tools and forms of documentation must be standardized.
 Helpful for the implementation is a common measures cockpit, into which the various measures resulting from the establishment and operation of an integrated management system flow and via which the tasks can be controlled and tracked.
 The specialist processes are then set up and integrated on this solid foundation.

-How can the High-Level Structure help with an Integrated Management System?
+How can the High Level Structure help with an Integrated Management System?

-The High-Level Structure (HLS) is a helpful tool for companies that want to build their systems on a modular basis.
+The High Level Structure (HLS) is a helpful tool for companies that want to build their systems on a modular basis.
 This is because this overarching basic structure ensures that the structures of the management systems correspond to each other in their normative requirements and can therefore be integrated more easily.

 Above all, this means that company processes can be adapted to new or changed conditions in line with requirements.
-And this is done without overburdening the basic structures of the company with redundancies and inconsistencies.
+And this is done without overburdening the basic structures in the company with redundancies and inconsistencies.
 Processes can be easily extended if new standards need to be taken into account.

 When setting up an IMS, it is important to put yourself in the employee's shoes.
 Accordingly, terms and processes from the employees' everyday work should be used.